TimeAndEmotion/vuepress/docs/mas-you-like-it.md

 In the play "As you like it" Shakespeare informed us that "All the world's a stage".
 The soliloquy subsequently runs through the seven ages of man<sup>[1](#myfootnote1)</sup>.

-Today it feels that "All the word's a screen".
+Today it feels that "All the world's a screen".
 Life is more akin to a fast-paced, jump-cut movie than a slow, linear play.
 It is easy to get confused, overwhelmed or lost.

 Abraham Maslow<sup>[2](#myfootnote2)</sup> the psychologist has an eponymous model that lists a hierarchy of needs.